daattali/beautiful-jekyll/_posts/2023-03-05-Causality.md

 That's why many times, I just take some illogical decisions, because if causality lead me to that moment, it was for something, and maybe **I can't escape that.**<br>
 And trust me, when I tried to escape it, I was taken back, time after time, until it was done the way it was meant to be.<br>

-I believe in causality, as some people believe in God.<br>
+**I believe in causality**, as some people believe in God.<br>
 I believe that many repeating random casualties are just not to be ignored, but to be taken as a guide of what to do next.<br>
 I believe in the power and massiveness of a butterfly effect, **so dumb as picking up a wrong notebook**, can change the way your life goes.<br>
 **So small as wanting to skip 3 days of classes back in 8th grade**, lead me to be the person I am right now.<br>
 **So ridiculous as sending a text message to the wrong person at 1 am**, lead me to watch a series that changed my life and guided my way of behaving.<br>
-Life, universe, God, causality, etc.. just acts in mysterious ways.
+Life, universe, God, causality, etc... just acts in mysterious ways.
 Ways sometimes we can't control, we can't ignore our gut, and we can't fight. <br>

 **IT IS JUST MEANT TO BE.**<br>